Frances Adelaide Sackett

 MotherCynthia Field (1813-1872)

-Hannah Lorinda Sackett, daughter of Edmond Sacket and Cynthia Field, was born in Deerfield, Franklin County, MassachusettsG, on 26 September 1848.1,2 She died in childhood in Deerfield, Franklin County, MassachusettsG.1
+Hannah Lorinda Sackett, daughter of Edmond Sacket and Cynthia Field, was born in Deerfield, Franklin County, MassachusettsG, on 26 September 1848.1 She married Abner R Wells.
+Abner was born in OhioG in July 1840.2

 In 1850 Hannah was living in Deerfield, Franklin County, MassachusettsG, in the household of her parents Edmond and Cynthia, and was recorded in the census as Hannah L Sacket, aged one and born in Massachusetts.3